 stretch for the hands is kept to an octave or less.

+to produce their work.
 People may choose to debate the issue but it's nonetheless true that a creative artistic endeavor cannot become a beautiful, lasting work of art if constructed from a place from far outside the box.
 Far outside the box there's

 no reality there, no rules to bend or break like an artist, no sane and solid battle-tested principles to carry forward, no patterns to follow known to satisfy the aesthetic senses, no means of production, nothing to work against.
 Without requirements

-to satisfy comes less emotion-expressing capability, less running room to develop a musical thought, less artistic freedom.
+to satisfy comes less emotion-expressing capability, less running room to develop a musical thought, and greater risk of losing an audience.

 instead from a place along the edges of the box but inside the fences where tonal grammar and syntax are still operable and relevant but also where something untried, unexpected, or surprising can take place and nonetheless convey to the listener a language

-with a complexity all their own deliberately reach out to celebrate and approach the one living and true God Who created a world of such awesome complexity, Whose heart is pleasured with singing, and Who provided to Man the great gift of music.
-The result
+uninitiated as to what it is.
+Additionally, and more importantly, tonal melody and moving contrapuntal lines weaving in and out with a complexity all their own deliberately reach out to celebrate and approach the one living and true God Who created a

 and definitely of our time ... something captivating enough to grow on people with repeated hearings ... something that can be employed by other musicians as a vehicle to help bring out the best in themselves as well.

-Art forms destined to have a future literally LIVE on energy innovation -- in the case of music by keeping the best of what we know from composers of the past and doing something interesting and unpredictable with it that nobody has
+that as it may, art forms destined to have a future subsist on energy innovation like this -- in the case of music by keeping the best of what we know from composers of the past and doing something interesting and unpredictable with it that nobody has

 THIS is what this new music IS...